 - A tube for ash drainage: You’ll probably need some mesh wire to put over the ash drainage pipe so your coal doesn’t fall out.

 - Coal or charcoal: Yes, charcoal can work!

 - Moving air: This is usually accomplished by hooking a pipe up to the forge basin and then hooking a hair dryer to it to blow air in.
-The moving air is important for getting the coals hot enough to melt metal.
+The moving air is essential for getting the coals hot enough to melt metal.

 Making Your Axe

 Now that you have made your forge, you can use it to make tools like an axe.
 The first thing to think about is how you will connect the axe head to the handle.

 All tools from olden times have a hole where the handle would go through.
 This was very convenient.
 If an axe head (or hammer) broke, they could slip a new one onto the old handle.
 Thus, all the tools used the same size handle hole.